uoguelph-mlrg/Theano-MPI/README.md

 <img src=https://github.com/uoguelph-mlrg/Parallel-training/raw/master/show/val_a.png width=500/>
 <img src=https://github.com/uoguelph-mlrg/Parallel-training/raw/master/show/val_g.png width=500/>

-## How to customize your model

-See wiki for a tutorial of customizing a MLP model in the framework.

-Also check out an example [incoperation](https://github.com/uoguelph-mlrg/Theano-MPI/blob/master/lib/base/models/lasagne_model_zoo/vgg.py) of the 16-layer VGGNet from [Lasagne model zoo](https://github.com/Lasagne/Recipes/blob/master/modelzoo/) to get an idea of how to import Lasagne models into Theano-MPI.

 ## Note

 To get the best running speed performance, the memory cache may need to be cleaned before running.